 Director, World Storytelling Institute,

-We are 9 months into the pandemic, and into "storytelling via videoconferencing" in earnest -- and I am seeing a great deal of improvement by Storytellers regarding their storytelling, and their teaching of storytelling, via videoconferencing.
-Many of us are taking to videoconferencing like a fish takes to water.
+We are one year into the pandemic, and into "storytelling via videoconferencing" in earnest.
+There has been a great deal of improvement by Storytellers regarding their storytelling, and their teaching of storytelling, via videoconferencing.
 Let's keep up the great work!